 Expected Term-Expected term represents the period that the Company's stock-based awards are expected to be outstanding.
-The Company's assumptions about the expected term have been based on that of companies that have similar industry, life cycle, revenue, and market capitalization.
+The Company's assumptions about the expected term have been based on that of companies that have similar industry, life cycle, revenue, and market capitalization and the historical data on employee exercises.